GGonryun/warp-portal/nss_cache/samples/README.md

 ## Notes

-- The cache files are automatically managed by the Warp Portal daemon
+- The cache files are automatically managed by the P0 Agent daemon
 - These sample files are for testing the NSS module independently
 - In production, cache files are populated from the configured provider (file/HTTP)
 - The daemon handles atomic updates with temporary files for consistency